Pittsburgh Riveters SC: Inaugural Season

 On May 16, 2025, the Riveters played their first game, a 0-0 draw against Cleveland Force SC, in front of a sellout crowd of 6,077.
 The club finished their inaugural season with a record of 6 wins, 1 loss, and 3 draws, clinching the Great Forest Division title and advancing to the Central Conference Playoffs.
 The Riveters lost their first playoff game to the Minnesota Aurora FC, 2-0.

+2020's

+The Riveters finished the 2026 season with an unbeaten 9-0-1 record, winning their second-consecutive Great Forest Division title and finishing with the second-best record in the league.
+After clinching the divisional crown, the Riveters were also selected to host the Central Conference Playoffs at F.N.B.
+Stadium for the second-straight season.